 Al Ain Zoo in Abu Dhabi Is a Place for the Nature Lover

 One good thing about the zoo is the care of animals.
-It was so disconcerting to read that at the Copenhagen zoo, two tigers were killed to make way for a fresh intake and earlier a Giraffe was culled and its meat is given to lions.
+It was so disconcerting to read that at the Copenhagen zoo, two tigers were killed to make way for a fresh intake and earlier a Giraffe was culled and its meat is given to lions in front of young impressionable children.
 I am so glad that such obnoxious things do not happen at this zoo.

 Exploring the Zoo

 The zoo is spread over a vast area and for the enthusiast, it has a great variety.
 The biggest attractions are the Giraffe enclosures.
 Here you can purchase a feed for 10 AED($2.5) and feed the docile beasts with your hands.
 Seeing the Giraffes chomping away is a thrilling experience.
 One can also see the African crocodile and the African lion.
 On my last visit, I did not see the Great Asiatic lion, but I hope this lacuna will be filled.
 However, there is a white tiger from India.
 It is a delight watching this beast and it has an entire enclosure for him.
 The white tigers need great care and I can say that they are well looked after.
 One is reminded of 2 white tigers dying at the Indore zoo in India at Indore, one of them bitten by a cobra.
 One wonders how the cobra got into the tiger cage.
 No accidental death of any animal has been ever reported from this zoo, which is a feather in its cap

 The African rhinoceros and the hippopotamus attract lots of visitors, but the great one horn Indian Rhino was missing the last time I visited the zoo.
 The African Rhinoceros is bigger than the Indian rhino, but it's a lovable beast and a pleasure to see the beasts sauntering around in their enclosures.